 - Only official transcripts will be evaluated.
 Delta College will only accept incoming transcripts that have appropriate signatures and seals and have been sent directly to the College from an issuing institution.
-Transcripts in the possession of the student or copies of transcripts or grade reports may be used for academic advising or counseling, but no transfer credits will be posted to the Delta College academic transcript from these documents.
+Transcripts in the possession of the student or copies of transcripts or grade reports may be used for academic advising, but no transfer credits will be posted to the Delta College academic transcript from these documents.

 - Official transcripts should be submitted to the Delta College Registrar's Office from the transfer institution.
 Transcripts received from a Michigan college or university at least one month prior to a registration period will generally be evaluated within two weeks of receipt.
 More time may be necessary to evaluate transcripts from out-of-state institutions.

 - Credits only, not grades, are accepted in transfer.
 Grades earned at another school in courses accepted by Delta College are not entered on the permanent Delta academic transcript or calculated in the Delta College cumulative grade point average.

 - A maximum of 38 credits acquired through transfer, training, or examination programs may be used toward registration priority.

 - The credit value of each course accepted in transfer will be determined by Delta College; the number of credits will never be greater than the Delta College equivalent course, but the number granted may be fewer than the number of credits received at the transfer institution.

 - Transfer credit granted will be shown on the student’s permanent academic transcript.

 Acceptance of Transfer Credits from the Other Institutions

 Course work completed at a college or university accredited by one of the eight *Regional Accrediting Associations of Colleges and Schools (See below) will be considered according to the following guidelines: